12 Best Things To Do In Connemara, Ireland

 8. Inishbofin Island

-The scenery on this island is absolutely stunning and there are a number of walking trails that you can take to get the best views of the island, the Atlantic Ocean and the mainland to the east.
-There are lots of unique flora and fauna to take in along with a number of historic sites and ruins to see, as well.
+The scenery on this island is absolutely stunning and there are many walking trails that you can take to get the best views of the island, the Atlantic Ocean and the mainland to the east.
+There are lots of unique flora and fauna to take in along with some historic sites and ruins to see, as well.

 Inishbofin Island